ACQUITTAL OR SENTENCING:

 You can have a bench trial, which is with only the judge presiding, or a trial before a jury.
 Misdemeanor cases are tried before 6 jurors and felony cases are tried before 12 jurors.
 There are numerous hours involved in the preparation for, and the actual trial, of a case.
 One of the most important aspects of the trial of a GA Criminal Defense case is the filing and arguing of pre-trail motions.
 Numerous motions can be filed in a particular case.
 Most of these are discovery motions that require the prosecutor to give me information about your case.
 Other important motions can be filed to ask the court to keep the jury from hearing evidence in your case – such as an alcohol test, or statements that you made to the arresting officer.
 Once all motions have been argued and other pre-trial matters resolved, the trial begins.
 It can be a long process that entails long waiting periods just to get reached on the court's calendar.
 Your case is not the only one that is going to trial.
 Jury trials are especially time consuming and the typical misdemeanor jury trial can last at least three full days.
 Usually, the judge will put your case “on call,” which means that, when your case is reached, the judge's office will call you in (usually for the next morning).
 If a person has hired an attorney (which they definitely should), the judge's office will contact the attorney regarding when the case will go forward.

 Experience Matters . . .
 A Lot

-Attorney Robert Speer has been a criminal defense attorney for over 26 years in Georgia.
+Attorney Robert Speer has been a criminal defense attorney for over 28 years in Georgia.
 He knows his way around the various courts in Georgia and is very familiar with the prosecutors, judges, and court staff in most metro Atlanta Courts.
 Attorney Robert Speer has handled over 4,000 criminal cases, and has taken many of those cases to trial.
-Time in court matters and that is what Mr. Speer has to offer you.
+Time in court matters and that is what Mr. Speer has to offer you - experience.